 The first is that treatments have become less complicated and painful.
 A few examples will illustrate this point better.
 Just think about facial skin rejuvenation and restoration procedures.
 Even a few decades back, it required lengthy surgical procedures coupled with prolonged recuperation periods.
 Elimination of fine lines and wrinkles and sagging skin meant having to go under the surgeon’s scalpel.

 Not anymore!
 For instance, a look at the latest machines imported and distributed by Universal Medical Aesthetics in Australia will prove this point.
-Their IPL and Laser based machines have made skin freshening and restoration very effective and convenient.
+Their IPL hair removal machine and Laser based machines have made hair removal as well as skin freshening and restoration very effective and convenient.
 A hand held device that emits beams of light is held on the targeted area.
-These penetrate the surface of the skin and boosts production of collage.
+These penetrate the surface of the skin and boosts production of collagen.
 This is the substance that accounts for a fresh and youthful look and makes the skin taut and tight.
 Fine lines and wrinkles and acne marks and hyper-pigmentation are all successfully treated.

 Fat reduction is another area that has been favourably affected by advancements in the health care sector.
 Here too, procedures have moved away from surgical interventions to those that can be completed in under an hour.
 Consider the case of Cryolipolysis or fat freezing.
 The skin and fat from target area is pinched up by vacuum cups and placed between two cooling plates.
 The temperature is then gradually reduced to between -1 to -4 degree Celsius.
 This breaks up the fat into tiny particles which are then disposed off by the body’s natural waste removing systems.
 During this period, a patient can read a book or listen to music – the experience is so relaxing.
 For more information on fat reduction, visit https://www.universalipl.com.au/fat-reduction/.